Current Exhibition:

 CONSTRUCTED demonstrates geometric abstraction is reaching new heights in the 21st century.
 It isn’t a redo of 20th century Modernism nor late-1980s Neo-Geo Conceptualism, but rather draws inspiration from the broader history of abstract painting and these artists personal and timely experiences.

 All five painters are today considered mid-career.
-What’s to be appreciated is that their art remains fresh deep into their careers and that they are today being reevaluated in light of abstract painting’s resurgence.”
+What’s to be appreciated is that their art remains fresh deep into their careers and that they are today being reevaluated in light of abstract painting’s resurgence.” - Barry A. Rosenberg

-Featured in the show from Paul Pagk: two large paintings “La vie en rose - In the flesh, 2018 (oil on linen, 60 x 78 in/152 x 198 cm) & “In the city, 2018 (oil on linen, 70 x 70 in/ 178 x 178 cm), and two works on paper from 2019.
+Featured in the show from Paul Pagk: two large paintings “La vie en rose - In the flesh”, 2018 (oil on linen, 60 x 78 in/152 x 198 cm) & “In the city”, 2018 (oil on linen, 70 x 70 in/ 178 x 178 cm), and two works on paper from 2019.

 Group show LA COULEUR, curated by Jean-Pascal Léger at CAP Royan, FRANCE - July 5 to September 30, 2019 with Pierre Tal Coat, Pascal Ravel, Thomas Muller, Paul Pagk, Joel Denot, Albert Rafols-Casamada, Michel Coutureau, Anna Mark, Jan Voss, Hans Schimanski.
 Centre d’Arts Plastiques de Royan - Direction: Jean-Pascal Léger